 Delicates deserve special care—respect them

 When laundering delicates like silk and beaded fabrics, gentle drying is a must.
 Heat can destroy gentle fabrics like the lace of your undies and bras or the stretch in your swimsuit.
 Lay these items flat on a drying rack.
-Make sure you know the 14 things that should never end up in your dryer.

 You’re afraid to hand wash